 The misuse of power.
-John the Baptist makes a valid objection of the marriage between Herod Antipas and his brother’s wife Herodias.
+John the Baptist makes a valid objection of the marriage of Herod Antipas and his brother’s wife Herodias.
 For this he is punished with sudden death.
-Powerful people brook no criticism.
+Powerful people will not accept criticism.

 Making women carry the burden.
-History blames Herodias and her daughter Salome for the death of John the Baptist, but what about the ruler Herod Antipas?
-He was the ultimate authority, yet he shifted the blame onto them, the women of his own family.
+History blames Herodias and her daughter Salome for the death of John the Baptist, but what about Herod Antipas?
+He was the one in charge, yet he shifted the blame onto them, the women of his own family.